AgentD/hausboot/README.md

 it needs to move data around.
 Set the proper `-march=i386` flag, to make sure it doesn't do that.

+Furthermore, accessing memory past 64k is a PITA.
+There is an `0x67` opcode prefix that allows you to load/store using a 32 bit register.
+On Qemu, this works just fine, but on real hardware, this this will trigger a protection fault if you try to access memory past the 64k current segment boundary.

 ## Computed Goto

 gcc allows you to do this: